Authored by the expert who managed and guided the team behind the Laos Property Pack

 What are the total closing costs in Vientiane in 2026 as a percentage?

-As of early 2026, total closing costs when buying property in Vientiane typically range from 4% to 7% of the purchase price, so you should budget beyond your headline number to avoid unpleasant surprises.
+As of early 2026, a safe all-in estimate for total closing costs in Vientiane is about 4% to 7% of the purchase price, which means on a $200,000 condo you should set aside roughly $8,000 to $14,000 beyond the sticker price.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Vientiane.